bloodyowl/rescript-test/README.md

 You can create a global handler or rewrite it for each specific test.

+**Important note**: HTTP mocking only applies when running the tests in a node environment using the `retest` CLI.

 ```rescript
 testAsync("Mock HTTP requests", callback => {
   http((req, res) => {